openhab/org.openhab.binding.zwave/doc/shenzhen/sosremote_0_0.md

 ### Parameter 2: SOS Event Clear Time

 SOS Event Clear Time
-This parameter defines the time to clear emergency event after emergency event is triggered when parameter #3 is set to ‘2’.

-This parameter is set to ‘0’, the clearing emergency event will not occurred always.

-The default value of this parameter is set to ‘60’, means that the emergency event will be cleared after 60 seconds when emergency event is triggered.
+<p&gtThis parameter defines the time to clear emergency event after emergency event is triggered when parameter #3 is set to ‘2’.</p&gt <p&gtThis parameter is set to ‘0’, the clearing emergency event will not occurred always.</p&gt <p&gtThe default value of this parameter is set to ‘60’, means that the emergency event will be cleared after 60 seconds when emergency event is triggered.</p&gt
 Values in the range 30 to 32767 may be set.

 The manufacturer defined default value is ```60```.